 Where a holder of airline transport pilot licence for aeroplane, helicopter and powered-lift, and commercial pilot licence for aeroplane, airship, balloon, helicopter and powered-lift, has passed their 40th birthday, the period of validity specified in sub-regulation (7) shall be reduced to 6 months.

-Where a holder of private pilot licence for aeroplane, airship, helicopter and powered-lift, free balloon pilot licence, glider pilot licence, remote pilot licence and air traffic controller licence has passed their 40th birthday, the period of validity specified in sub-regulation (7) shall be reduced to 12 months.
+Where a holder of private pilot licence for aeroplane, airship, helicopter and powered-lift, free balloon pilot licence, glider pilot licence, remote pilot licence and air traffic controller licence has passed their 40th birthday, the period of validity specified in sub-regulation (7) shall be reduced to 24 months and once has passed their 50th birthday shall be further reduced to 12 months.

 A licence or certificate issued by the Authority shall not be valid unless the holder of the licence or certificate has signed his name on the licence or certificate in ink with the holder’s ordinary signature.